-FEUNINARY OF EVENTS from 0600, 29th November to 0600 3 th
+SUMMARY OF EVENTS from 0800, 29th November to 0600 30th November, 1915.

-No II Section LONE PIN report the enemy commenced shelling Was south Right (LONE at 0900.
-At 0930 the bombardment became heavy.
-Lar guns were used including at least one 12".
+LONE PINE - report the enemy commenced shelling this position at 0900.
+At 0930 the bembardment became heavy.
+Large guns were used including at least one 12".
 8" guns were also used.
 No 3 Section was very badly damaged and the recently captured gallery was cut off.
-Fire and communication trenches in many places were filled in. of our muchine guns was broken up beyond repair. a time all communication was cut off owing to the PLATHAU SAP B5 and B8 tunnels being filled up with falls of earth.
-These have since been cleared and a new communication through B 9 tunnel has been opened up.
-Casualties to date - Killed Officers 3 Other ranks 16 Injured - Officers 7g Other ranks 31.
-59 All communication trenches in hich we approach the PINE are now opened up.
+Fire and communication trenches in many places were filled in.
+One of our machine guns was broken up beyond repair.
+For a time all communication was cut off owing to the PLATRAU SAP B5 and B8 tunnels being filled up with falls of earth.
+These have since been cleared and a new communication through B9 tunnel has been opened up.

+Casualties to date - Killed Officers 3, Other ranks 16.

+Injured - Officers 8, Other ranks 59.
+All communication trenches in and to the PINE are now opened up.

-During the night the enemy attitude at LONE PINE has been normal.
-BS to C4 both exclusive - Enemy shelled this portion of our line somewhat heavily for about 2 hours from 1015 to 1215.
+During the night the enemy attitude at LONE PINE

+has been normal.

+B8 to C4 both exclusive - Fnemy shelled this portion of our line somewhat heavily for about 2 hours from 1015 to 1215.

-Along this front slarge number of enemy shells failed to explode which reduced the amount of damage that would otherwise have been done.
+failed to explode which reduced the amount of damage that would otherwise have been done.

 We put out some wire during the night and repaired damage to parapets.

-C4 inclusive to D 16 exclusive .
-This section of our line was also shelled and a considerable amounts of damage was done to the TAMBOUR.
+C4 inclusive to D 16 exclusive - This section of our line was also shelled and a considerable amount of damage was done to the TAMBOUR.
 Otherwise all action was normal.
-Estimated enemy accounted for .
-1.
+Estimated enemy accounted for - 1.